Jump To:

 Park & Ride

-There are numerous Park & Ride locations in and around the Triangle.
-Some lots are shared facilities with the businesses that own or lease the property.
-We encourage you to patronize their businesses, so they continue to see the benefit of providing the Park & Ride.
+There are many Park & Ride locations in and around the Triangle.
+Some lots are shared with the businesses that own or lease the property.
 There are both Regional or GoRaleigh Park & Ride locations.

 Train

-Raleigh's train station, Raleigh Union Station, is downtown.
+Raleigh Union Station is located downtown.
 There is Amtrak service from the station four times daily from Raleigh to Durham, Greensboro, Cary and Charlotte.
 You can also go to Washington, D.C. or other destinations further away.
-For more information visit Raleigh Union Station Amtrak.
+For more information visit Raleigh Union Station Amtrak

 Once you reach your train station at the end of your trip, you can use a free bus pass, obtained from the conductor, to get to your final destination.